helm/charts/stable/redis/README.md

 which is immutable since `StatefulSet apps/v1beta2`.
 It has been inadvertently added, causing any subsequent upgrade to fail.
 See https://github.com/helm/charts/issues/7726.

-It also fixes https://github.com/helm/charts/issues/7726 where a deployment `extensions/v1beta1` can not be upgraded if `spec.selector` is not explicitely set.
+It also fixes https://github.com/helm/charts/issues/7726 where a deployment `extensions/v1beta1` can not be upgraded if `spec.selector` is not explicitly set.

 Finally, it fixes https://github.com/helm/charts/issues/7803 by removing mutable labels in `spec.VolumeClaimTemplate.metadata.labels` so that it is upgradable.